Lifelong Generative Modeling: Related Work

+Models such as Hard Attention to the Task (HAT) \cite{serra2018overcoming} and the Variational Autoencoder with Shared Embeddings (VASE) \cite{achille2018life} fall under the task-specific parameter sparsity strategy.
+This mitigation strategy enforces that different tasks use different components of a single model, typically through the use of attention vectors \cite{bahdanau2014neural} that are learned given supervised task labels.
+Multiplying the attention vectors with the model outputs prevents gradient descent updates for different subsets of the model's parameters, allowing them to be used for future task learning.
+Task specific parameter sparsity allows a model to hold-out a subset of its parameters for future learning and typically works well in practice \cite{serra2018overcoming}, with its strongest disadvantage being the requirement of supervised information.

+\note[Rephrased-18]{ Most work that mitigates catastrophic forgetting falls under the umbrella of \emph{parameter regularization}.
+There exist two over-arching paradigms within this mitigation strategy: enforcing task-specific \emph{parameter} sparsity and constraining the \emph{parameters} of the new task to be close to the previous task through a predefined metric.

+Models such as Hard Attention to the Task (HAT) \cite{serra2018overcoming} and the Variational Autoencoder with Shared Embeddings (VASE) \cite{achille2018life} use supervised information to learn a task specific attention vector \cite{bahdanau2014neural} \footnote{Hard attention can be perceived as a one-hot vector with soft-attention \cite{bahdanau2014neural} being its continuous relaxation (typically through the softmax function).}.
+This attention vector is multiplied by model outputs and prevents gradient descent updates of a subset of parameters.
+Task specific parameter sparsity allows a model to hold-out a subset of its parameters for future learning and typically works well in practice \cite{serra2018overcoming}, with its strongest disadvantage being the requirement of supervised information.

-\textbf{Parameter regularization} : Methods such as Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, Synaptic Intelligence \cite{zenke2017continual} and Variational Continual Learning (VCL) \cite{nguyen2018variational} constrain the \emph{parameters} of the new model to be close to the previous model through a predefined metric.
-EWC \cite{kirkpatrick2017overcoming} for example, utilizes the Fisher Information matrix (FIM) to control the change of model parameters between two tasks.
+In contrast, models such as Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming}, Synaptic Intelligence (SI) \cite{zenke2017continual} and Variational Continual Learning (VCL) \cite{nguyen2018variational} constrain model parameters between tasks.
+EWC \cite{kirkpatrick2017overcoming} for example, uses the Fisher Information matrix (FIM) to control the change of model parameters between two tasks.
 Intuitively, important parameters should not have their values changed, while non-important parameters are left unconstrained.
-The FIM is used as a weighting in a quadratic parameter difference regularizer under a Gaussianity assumption of the posterior $P(\bm{\theta} | \bm{X})$.
-This assumption been hypothesized \cite{Neal1995-dx} and later demonstrated empirically \cite{blundell2015weight} to be sub-optimal for learnt neural network weights.

-VCL also violates two of the requirements for a practical lifelong learning algorithm: a separate head network is added per task (reducing the solution to Progressive Neural Networks \cite{rusu2016progressive}) and a core-set of true data-samples is stored \emph{per observed distribution}.
-Both of these requirements prevent the scalability of VCL to a truly lifelong setting.
+The FIM is used as a weighting in a quadratic parameter difference regularizer under a Gaussianity assumption of the \emph{parameter} posterior.
+This Gaussian \emph{parameter} posterior assumption has been demonstrated \cite{Neal1995-dx,blundell2015weight} to be sub-optimal for learned neural network parameters.
+VCL improves upon EWC, by generalizing the local assumption of the FIM to a non-local KL-Divergence between the \emph{parameter} posterior and prior \cite{jeffreys1946invariant}.
+However, VCL also adds a separate head network and a core-set of true data-samples \emph{per observed task}, preventing its scalability to long-lifetime or embedded devices.